 Emotional Support, Therapy, and Service Animal Policy

-Students with medical documentation supporting their need for an Emotional Support, Therapy, or Service Animal may be allowed to have such an animal in RISD Housing Facilities if the following conditions are met: 1) The student must have approved medical documentation supporting both their need for the animal, and their need to live in a location where animals are not typically permitted, 2) The animal and owner must comply with the conditions outlined in the Residential Animal Policy, 3) All room/suitemates must sign an agreement to live with the animal.
+Students with medical documentation supporting their need for an Emotional Support, Therapy, or Service Animal may be allowed to have such an animal in RISD Housing Facilities if the following conditions are met: 1) The student must have approved medical documentation, approved by the medical housing accommodation committee, supporting their need for the animal.
+2) The animal and owner must comply with the conditions outlined in the Residential Animal Policy, 3) All room/suitemates must be in agreement to live with the animal, and send written agreement to firstname.lastname@example.org.
 Not all RISD housing is suitable to animal care, and as such, RISD reserves the right to relocate students to ensure the health and safety of the overall residential community, residential animals, and owners.
-Students without documented need for an animal but who desire to have a pet should consider seeking housing in Charles Landing which is pet friendly (but still requires proper documentation and an approved registration).

 As stated by law, only service animals (dogs or miniature horses) are allowed in dining facilities on campus, and must be escorted by the student at all times.
 Students may not bring support or therapy animals into venues and will be asked to remove the animal if present.

 Occupancy and Vacancy Guidelines

 1. A housing application or accepted contract does not guarantee any specific assignment.
 Assignments will be made according to the procedures established by the Office of Residence Life.
 Under this contract, students may live in any room type managed by RISD Residence Life, including rooms in Charles Landing.